Sector14/cougar-util/README.md

 #### Step 2

-After following the above instructions, there is one final step to fully setup the Cougar for Falcon BMS.
-You will want to upload your either own or the bundled TCM axis profile as well as optionally one of the compiled Dunc TMJ files (maps wheel brakes + autopilot override to the paddle).
+To fully setup the Cougar for Falcon BMS.
+You will want to upload your own (or the bundled) TCM axis profile as well as optionally one of the compiled Dunc TMJ files (maps wheel brakes + autopilot override to the paddle).

 ```bash
 root@icarus:# ./cougar-util -p config/rdr-cursor-on.tmc -t config/dunc_dx_replacement.bin -u -e